cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

-U+NION (<https://liveunion.com/>), a skyscaper presenting fully erect and piercing into the skyline, is adorned with a great neon sign glowing it's great white hue, often handily acts as the lighthouse that guides me home (since I no longer carry a smartphone on my outings), secondary to that, it also serves many a young professional as their place of residence.
+U+NION (<https://liveunion.com/>), a skyscaper presenting fully erect and piercing into the skyline, is adorned with a great neon sign glowing it's great white hue, often handily acting as the lighthouse that guides me home (since I no longer carry a smartphone on my outings), secondary to that, it also serves many a young professional as their place of residence.

 A co-living space, gym, cafe/bar & club all rolled into one starting at 900 odd quid per month.
 For a young professional on a salary of ~30k that'd represent